WWE 2K25: Development

 During the Raw premiere on Netflix on January 6, during a segment with Roman Reigns and Paul Heyman, WWE 2K25 was teased after Reigns told Heyman of his plans of having a massive platform to "acknowledge" the entire world as the "Tribal Chief", following his victory over Solo Sikoa in a Tribal Combat match, on January 27.
-On that aforementioned date, on an episode of Raw, Heyman revealed that Reigns would be the cover star for WWE 2K25.
+On that aforementioned date, on an episode of Raw, Heyman revealed that Reigns would be the standard edition's main cover star for WWE 2K25.
 2K then released a trailer the following day showcasing gameplay, special edition game covers, and upcoming dates for pre-orders.

 On February 6, IGN released the first full gameplay trailer.

+The game was announced to have cross-platform play, with the last gen players (including PC) being able to play together and the current gen players being able to play together — but once the game came out players were unable play against players from other systems.
+The mention of cross-platform play was removed from promotional material, and it never ended up coming to the game.

 Release

 WWE 2K25 was released on March 14, 2025; pre-order bonuses included a digital copy of WWE 2K24, and five Wyatt Sicks persona cards for MyFaction.
-Two deluxe versions were also announced: the "Deadman Edition" includes the pre-order bonuses and additional content and cosmetics related to The Undertaker, while the "Bloodline Edition" is a superset of the Deadman Edition that includes additional The Bloodline and WrestleMania 41-themed content, and provided early access to the game beginning March 7.
+Two deluxe versions were also announced: the "Deadman Edition" included the pre-order bonuses and additional content and cosmetics related to The Undertaker, while the "Bloodline Edition" was a superset of the Deadman Edition that includes additional Bloodline and WrestleMania 41-themed content (including the WrestleMania 41 arena), and early access to the game beginning March 7.

 On July 1, 2025, 2K announced that a Nintendo Switch 2 version would be released on July 23, 2025, making 2K25 the first mainline WWE game to release on a Nintendo platform since WWE 2K18, as well as the first on a Nintendo platform in general since WWE 2K Battlegrounds.
+A retail release will include a download code inside instead of a Game Key card.

 On October 4, 2025, Netflix released the mobile version, called WWE 2K25: Netflix Edition for Android and iOS, making 2K25 the first mainline WWE game to release on mobile since WWE 2K, which was the mobile version of WWE 2K15.

+In October 2025, a John Cena-centric "Farewell Tour" DLC was released in honor of his upcoming retirement from WWE, including new skins based on his heel-based "Last Real Champion" (WrestleMania 41) and "Doctor of Thugonomics" gimmicks, Brock Lesnar, and R-Truth's "Ron Cena" alter ego, as well as Farewell Tour T-shirt cosmetics.
+The game was concurrently reissued in a "Farewell Tour Edition" including this and all existing DLC.